Dremmers91/music-app/README.md

-# Building a Fullstack Music App with React, Redux, TailwindCSS & RapidAPI
+# Fullstack Music App with React, Redux, TailwindCSS & RapidAPI

 This is a repository for a Fullstack Music App with React, Redux, TailwindCSS & RapidAPI.